zeptic99/gamescope/README.md

 It runs on Mesa+AMDGPU, and could be made to run on other Mesa/DRM drivers with minimal work.
 Can support NVIDIA if/when they support accelerated Xwayland.

-If running RadeonSI clients, currently have to set R600_DEBUG=nodcc, or corruption will be observed until the stack picks up DRM modifiers support.
+If running RadeonSI clients with older cards (GFX8 and below), currently have to set `R600_DEBUG=nodcc`, or corruption will be observed until the stack picks up DRM modifiers support.

 ## Building